Shirkit/orquidariobahia-chrome-extension/README.md

 - NPM
 - Navigate to `app` and run `npm install`

-To build the installation, use the `orquidario.iss` file and change path to match yours
+To build the installation, use the `orquidario.iss` file and change path to match yours.

+The `host` has an auto-updater feature, so when the `host/manifest.json` version increases, it will automatically update.